 This perfect desert oasis enchants all who visit.
 Tozeur is a world apart from coastal Tunisian resorts such as Sousse and Hammamet, with a medina (old town) full of unique brick-pattern architecture and a rambling palm grove that slices a sea of green through the desert sand.

 Would-be adventurers will find plenty of tourist attractions and things to do in the surrounding countryside, be it dune-bashing, hot-spring soaking, salt pan admiring, and even visiting the crumbling and surreal remnants of a Star Wars movie set just out of town.
 But however you choose to spend your time, don't miss a sightseeing trip to the oases of Tamerza, Chebika, and Midès, where you can appreciate some of the most stunning scenery Tunisia has to offer.

 1 The Oasis

 Tozeur's beautiful date-palm oasis is a serene and tranquil world.
-Here, below the shade of outstretched palms, a series of red-dirt paths wind through a wonderland of lush agricultural land.
+Here, below the shade of outstretched palms, a series of red-dirt paths winds through a wonderland of lush agricultural land.
 Approximately 400,000 date-palm trees grow.
-You can ride through here to experience this peaceful desert garden on donkey, camel, by horse-drawn carriage or simply walk.
-The oasis is on the south side of Tozeur, accessed off Avenue Abou el Kacem ech Chabbi from where a number of small streets run south to the oasis.
-Inside the oasis itself there are six tiny hamlets that can be visited, the most important of which are Bled el Hadder, Abbès and Sahraoui.
+You can ride through here to experience this peaceful desert garden on donkey, cycle, camel, by horse-drawn carriage, or you can simply walk.
+The oasis is on the southeast side of Tozeur, accessed off Avenue Abou El Kacem Ech-Chabbi from where a number of small streets run south to the oasis.
+Inside the oasis itself are six tiny hamlets that can be visited, the most important of which are Bled el-Hadder, Abbès, and Sahraoui.

 Accommodation: Where to Stay in Tozeur